-- Range Road 220 adjacent to this quarter section is currently recognized as a Class II unimproved roadway and has an existing right-of-way of 20 metres.
-In accordance with Strathcona County policy SER-012-004, a 10 metre strip of land is required along the length of the subject quarter section adjacent to Range Road 220 including a 10 x 10 coner cut at the intersection of Range Road 220 and Township Road 534.
+- 6.2 Range Road 220 adjacent to this quarter section is currently recognized as a Class II unimproved roadway and has an existing right-of-way of 20 metres.
+In accordance with Strathcona County policy SER-012-004, a 10 metre strip of land is required along the length of the subject quarter section adjacent to Range Road 220..
 Land dedication by survey will be required at time of the subdivision.
-Dedication is subject to change and will be dedicated in accordance with the most current Road Dedication Policy. - Township Road 534 adjacent to this quarter section is currently recognized as a Class IV unimproved roadway and has an existing right-of-way of 20 metres.
-In accordance with Strathcona County policy SER-012-004, a 5 metre strip of land is required along the length of the subject quarter section adjacent to Township Road 534.
-Land dedication by survey will be required at time of the subdivision.
-Dedication is subject to change and will be dedicated in accordance with the most current Road Dedication Policy. - 6.3 Access is to be provided to the proposed lots by way of single or shared access approaches to each of the proposed parcels. - 6.4 All accesses are to be constructed and/or upgraded in accordance with Strathcona County Design and Construction Standards.

-Any newly created lots will be subject to payment of the rural road levy.
+Dedication is subject to change and will be dedicated in accordance with the most current Road Dedication Policy. - 6.3 Access is to be provided to the proposed lots by way of single or shared access approaches to each of the proposed parcels in accordance with the County Design and Construction Standards. - 6.4 All accesses are to be constructed and/or upgraded in accordance with Strathcona County Design and Construction Standards. - 6.5 Any newly created lots will be subject to payment of the rural road levy.
 The levy will be charged at the current rate at time of subdivision endorsement.